1983-87 London College of Printing – BA Media Production Design (Graphic Design, Video and Photography) First Class Honours

 Photography and video projects which investigate place, history and memory, and which explore the boundaries between documentary and fiction.

-As a practitioner, Ian is both a photographer and film-maker.
-He studied under Steven Dwoskin, with whom I also worked as art director and camera operator.
+As a practitioner, I am both a photographer and film-maker.
+I studied under Stephen Dwoskin, with whom I also worked as art director and camera operator.
 In 1995, I was Kettle’s Yard Resident Artist at the University of Cambridge.
-He has completed various other residencies in Great Britain and in Europe and has exhibited in solo and group shows in Great Britain, Germany, France, Slovakia and Israel.
-His artist’s monograph, Night Watch, was published by the Arts Council of England in 1996.
-Ian’s recent (2007) solo exhibition, Recovered Territory, at The New Art Gallery Walsall (2007), was a personal photographic revisiting of the Polish city of Wrocław.
-‘Recovered Territory’, in common with much of his work, is concerned with the visual mediation, or expression, of place and its history.
-These interests have extended into collaborative film works with Anthea Kennedy, shot in Trieste and Berlin, that experiment with the representation of place and architecture in relation to real or imagined histories.
+I have completed various other residencies in Great Britain and in Europe and have exhibited in solo and group shows in Great Britain, Germany, France, Slovakia and Israel.
+An artist’s monograph, ‘Night Watch’, was published by the Arts Council of England in 1996.
+A solo exhibition, ‘Recovered Territory’, at The New Art Gallery Walsall (2007), was a personal photographic revisiting of the Polish city of Wrocław.
+‘Recovered Territory’, in common with much of my work, is concerned with the visual mediation, or expression, of place and its history.
+These interests have extended into feature-length collaborative film works with Anthea Kennedy, shot in Trieste and Berlin, that experiment with the representation of place and architecture in relation to real or imagined histories.
 These films have been screened widely at international film festivals and other events, both academic and public.
 ‘BANK’, a more recent exhibition, with the participation of Dr Chris John Müller, was held at Schwarzwaldallee Gallery, Basel (2015).
 This combined still photography and video imagery encountering the blank exterior form of the Bank of England.
 I have published book chapters and articles on photography considered in relation to architecture, cinema and performance.

 Current research activity: